canada-ca/blogue-canada-ca-blog/en/research-summaries/canada-child-benefit.md

 </div>
 <p>The most common problems were not finding the page that held the answer (32% of participants had that problem) or not being able to determine the correct answer from the information on the page (for example mixing eligibility with entitlement).</p>
 <h2 id="design-solutions">Design solutions</h2>
-<p>The team focused on prototyping a design that would solve the problems seen in the baseline test.
+<p>The team focused on prototyping a design that would solve the problems observed in the baseline test.
 The existing pages used the service initiation template with the ordered multi-page navigation pattern.
 Parents on phones couldn’t use the multi-page navigation effectively.</p>
 <p>It took up too much of the screen, and didn’t convey the grouped nature of the pages.
 Some parents thought the page sets were “On this page” options.
 They also tended to avoid the Overview page.</p>
-<p>The team replaced the multi page navigation pattern with the new subway navigation pattern.
+<p>The team replaced the multi-page navigation pattern with the new subway navigation pattern.
 The subway pattern differentiates sections in a tighter space and conveys the connections.</p>
 <div class="row">
   <div class="mrgn-tp-lg mrgn-bttm-md col-md-8">
     <figure class="gc-complex-img" role="group"> <img alt="Screenshot of Canada Child Benefit previous multi-page navigation" src="../images/ccb_overview_en.png" class="img-responsive" />